HichuYamichu/metrics/README.md

 ### Prometheus.
-Grafana and Loki instances for hichuyamichu.io
+Grafana and Loki instances for hichuyamichu.me